iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.7/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.goodsam.responder 4 reviews"/>
 </p>

+> Well designed and simple.
+Great work.
+For future tasks I would love to save a filter on date, or day of week.
+I would be more likely to find a steward shift I can attend.<br> :date: __2021-06-02 15:01:30__

 > Can we have a filter option by day of the week or time under future tasks, please?
 Sometimes with more than several hundreds on that list it is very difficult to find the relevant ones for VSS roles.
 Many thanks.<br> :date: __2021-05-21 10:00:55__